fugue/regula/docs/usage.md

 - The Rego tests file, where each test is prepended with `test_`
 - The test Terraform or CloudFormation IaC file

 If passed one or more directories, `regula test` recurses through them and runs all `test_` rules it finds.
-Note that it will only operate on individual files rather than interpreting the entire directory as a single configuration.
+Note that `regula test` will only operate on individual files rather than interpreting the entire directory as a single configuration.

 For more information about using `regula test`, see [Rule Development](development/rule-development.md).